cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 Login with admin/admin.

-The `status` command will show the persisted state for a given micro BOSH instance.
+The `status` command will show the persisted state for a given MicroBOSH instance.

 <pre class="terminal">